machine learning +

 ['hello', 'world']

-Three levels deep — parent, child, grandchild.
-The punctuation and numbers from "Hello, World!
-123" got stripped by the child’s clean node, then tokenized by the grandchild.
+That is three levels at work.
+The comma, bang, and digits from "Hello, World!
+123" were scrubbed by the child’s clean node, then tokenized by the grandchild.

 # Test grandchild in isolation